 - Switches the production of eumelanin to pheomelanin.
 Eumelanin is responsible for dark brown to black pigment in the skin and pheomelanin is a fairer pigment in the skin.
 Therefore, switching from eumelanin to pheomelanin results in a lightening of the skin’s complexion.

 Vitamin C is co-infused with the IV infusion because of its ability to recycle the amino acid that is also infused.
 That is, it keeps the amino acid in its reduced state inside the cells where it does its work.

 How long is the IV skin lightening treatment and how many are required?

 Timing is everything when it comes to achieving the best results.
-Our most commonly prescribed course of treatments is 10 sessions twice a week over the duration of 5 weeks.
+Our most commonly prescribed course of treatments is 10 sessions once a week over the duration of 10 weeks.
 At these intervals, we are able to maintain high levels of amino acids and vitamin C within the system to continuously prevent and reverse pigmentation formation.

 IV infusion Vs Supplements and Dietary intake of amino acids and Vitamin C

 This particular amino acid is most effective in intravenous form as a result of its molecular make up.
 It is a chain of three essential amino acids (the basic building blocks) which find the stomach and gastrointestinal tract to be a hostile environment breaking it into three individual amino acids.
 Once their bonds are broken it fails to provide the antioxidant and skin lightening benefits you are expecting.

 For this reason, whilst there are foods and supplements high in this amino acid, it is difficult to obtain sufficient levels through your diet and oral supplementation to achieve significant change within the body.

 Thankfully, modern medicine has allowed the delivery of of this amino acid directly into the bloodstream, bypassing the gastrointestinal tract, and remaining in an active state to create effective and positive change within the body.